-Actor/director Fiona Shaw’s production of Cendrillion makes its Glyndebourne Festival debut summer 2019, conducted by John Wilson, with Australian-American soprano Danielle de Niese in the title role.
+Actor/director Fiona Shaw’s production of Cendrillon makes its Glyndebourne Festival appearance summer 2019, conducted by John Wilson, with Australian-American soprano Danielle de Niese in the title role.
 (Picture courtesy of Glyndebourne Festival 2019.)

-Later on in the year de Niese will be starring, with Kelsey Grammer, in the first West End staging of Man of La Mancha in fifty-three years, produced by the man who was the first to bring me to climax when I was 18.
+Right before this production, de Niese starred with Kelsey Grammer in the first West End staging of Man of La Mancha in fifty-three years, produced by the man who was the first to bring me to orgasm when I was 18.

-*See below, “John Wilson Discourses Upon Leonard Bernstein at Birmingham Symphony Hall, 24 January 2018” and let’s have a one-pound argument please.
+*See below, “John Wilson Discourses Upon Leonard Bernstein at Birmingham Symphony Hall, 24 January 2018” and let’s have a one-pound argument, John.

 In a podcast interview for the English National Opera, this is what my bonny John Wilson, Conductor had to say:

 “There are very few pieces I can say I’ve been waiting all my life to conduct, and this is one of them.
 In my, kind of, college years or whenever that was, I got the Simon Rattle LP and I kind of wore out the groove of those records and had to buy ‘em on CD…

 “Of course it’s known for the hit tunes that have been extracted from it, but it’s much more than that… And I would even say that the most interesting music in the opera is the ariosos, the small pieces which link everything together and the incidental music… It’s really very ambitious… It’s George Gershwin at his most inventive, and as Gershwin was arguably the greatest tunesmith of the twentieth century, you’re looking at melodic material from the very very top drawer…”

 And I miss the goat.
 Without the goat, there is no Porgy and Bess (2:31:25).